 In the management of capital, Superior includes shareholders' equity (excluding accumulated other comprehensive earnings) and current and long-term borrowings.
 Superior manages its capital structure and makes adjustments in light of changes in economic conditions and the nature of the underlying assets.
-In order to maintain or adjust the capital structure, Superior may adjust the amount of dividends to shareholders, issue additional share capital, conduct additional borrowing or issue convertible unsecured subordinated debentures, or conduct new borrowing or issue convertible unsecured subordinated conduct additional borrowing or issue convertible unsecured subordinated debentures.
+In order to maintain or adjust the capital structure, Superior may adjust the amount of dividends to shareholders, issue additional share capital, conduct additional borrowing or issue convertible unsecured subordinated debentures, or conduct new borrowing or issue convertible unsecured subordinated debentures with different characteristics.